 Even with the nudity, this is a very popular beach not only for jetsetters but also for French families.

-Plage de Tahiti is located at the northern end of Baie de Pampelonne, around 4km south of St Tropez.
+Plage de Tahiti is located at the northern end of Baie de Pampelonne in the district of Ramatuelle, around 4km south of St Tropez.

 Pick your own spot to sunbathe on this gorgeous 9km-long golden-sand beach that stretches between Cap du Pinet and Cap Camarat, home to France’s second-tallest lighthouse.